keikai/doc/axyra/axyra.md

 entirely on the server — with no browser and no UI.

 {: .notice--warning}
-**Axyra Sheets is not Keikai Spreadsheet.** They are two different products under the same Keikai brand, with different APIs, different artifacts, and separate documentation.
-If you are looking for the browser-based spreadsheet UI component (`io.keikai.api.*`, ZK / JSP / JSF integration), you want the [Keikai Spreadsheet documentation]({{ site.baseurl }}/dev-ref) instead — see [Axyra Sheets vs. Keikai Spreadsheet]({{ site.axyra_devref }}/Axyra_vs_Keikai)
+**Axyra Sheets is not Keikai Spreadsheet.** They are separate products with separate brands, APIs, artifacts, licenses, and documentation.
+If you are looking for the browser-based Keikai Spreadsheet UI component (`io.keikai.api.*`, ZK / JSP / JSF integration), you want the [Keikai Spreadsheet documentation]({{ site.baseurl }}/dev-ref) instead — see [Axyra Sheets vs. Keikai Spreadsheet]({{ site.axyra_devref }}/Axyra_vs_Keikai)